Using automated machine learning for hyperparameter optimization and algorithm selection

 What you'll learn

-Francesca Lazzeri is an AI and machine learning scientist at Microsoft.
-She has multiple years of experience as a data scientist and a data-driven business strategy expert; she’s passionate about innovations in big data technologies and the applications of machine learning-based solutions to real-world problems.
-Her work on these issues covers a wide range of industries, including energy, oil and gas, retail, aerospace, healthcare, and professional services.
-Previously, she was a research fellow in business economics at Harvard Business School, where she performed statistical and econometric analysis within the Technology and Operations Management Unit and worked on multiple patent data-driven projects to investigate and measure the impact of external knowledge networks on companies’ competitiveness and innovation.
-Francesca is a mentor for PhD and postdoc students at the Massachusetts Institute of Technology and enjoys speaking at academic and industry conferences to share her knowledge and passion for AI, machine learning, and coding.
-Francesca holds a PhD in innovation management.
+Francesca Lazzeri is a senior machine learning scientist at Microsoft on the cloud advocacy team and an expert in big data technology innovations and the applications of machine learning-based solutions to real-world problems.
+Her research has spanned the areas of machine learning, statistical modeling, time series econometrics and forecasting, and a range of industries—energy, oil and gas, retail, aerospace, healthcare, and professional services.
+Previously, she was a research fellow in business economics at Harvard Business School, where she performed statistical and econometric analysis within the technology and operations management unit.
+At Harvard, she worked on multiple patent, publication and social network data-driven projects to investigate and measure the impact of external knowledge networks on companies’ competitiveness and innovation.
+Francesca periodically teaches applied analytics and machine learning classes at universities and research institutions around the world.
+She’s a data science mentor for PhD and postdoc students at the Massachusetts Institute of Technology and speaker at academic and industry conferences—where she shares her knowledge and passion for AI, machine learning, and coding.

 Leave a Comment or Question